RTCGA/RTCGA/README.md

 }
 install_github("MarcinKosinski/RTCGA")
 ```
-Make sure you have [rtools](http://cran.r-project.org/bin/windows/Rtools/) installed on your computer.
+Make sure you have [rtools](http://cran.r-project.org/bin/windows/Rtools/) installed on your computer, if you are trying devtools on Windows.

 <h5> The list of available functions: </h5>
 ```{Ruby}